inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_node.md

 ## Parameters

 `name`
-: name of the Node
+: Name of the Node

 ## Properties